metricly/metricly-docs/content/integrations/microsoft-azure/azure-installation.md

 {{% notice tip %}}
 If you don’t see Subscriptions in your side menu, click **More services** and search for `Subscriptions` using the filter.
 {{% /notice %}}
-2. Copy the **Subscription ID** and return to the tab with Metricly open.
+2. Copy the **Subscription ID** and return to the tab with CloudWisdom open.
 Paste it into the appropriate field.
 Once it’s pasted, return to the Azure tab.
 3. Click the appropriate subscription.
 4. Click **Access Control (IAM)**.
 5. Click **Add**.